Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Proposed CDC-SPM Haptic Interface

 {

 }

-Here, \( \| J \| \) and \( \| J^{-1} \| \) represent the maximum stretching effects of the Jacobian and its inverse, respectively.
-Their product provides a measure of the worst-case sensitivity.
+Here, $\| J \|$ and $\|J^{-1}\|$ represent the maximum stretching effects of the Jacobian and its inverse, respectively.
+Their product provides a measure of the worst-case sensitivity, yielding the condition number in the range $1 \leq \kappa(J) < \infty$.
 These norms can be calculated using the following expressions:

 {

 }